idalz/realtime-chat-app/README.md

 This will:

-Build and start all the containers (app and postgreSQL, redis).
+Build and start all the containers (app, postgreSQL, redis and redis worker).
 Persist data in a Docker volume so database content is saved.

 4. Database Setup (with Alembic):